aayushsingla/Task3_MIDAS/Readme.md

 We can address this problem using Data Augmentation.

 #### Training our own Word2Vec vocab using gensim
-We tried training our own vector embedding using word2vec from gensim and
+We tried training our own vector embedding using word2vec from gensim and for dataset\_500, we obtained vocab of 17235 words and 19648 with dataset\_200. we trained our model for 30 epochs which took almost 2 minutes.

 ## Data Augmentation